dotnet/Open-XML-SDK/.github/ISSUE_TEMPLATE/documentation_request.md

 ---

 **Describe the API or scenario**
-A clear and concise description of what the scenario you'd like documented.
+A clear and concise description of the scenario you'd like documented

 **Attempts**
 Please include any attempts you have made to figure this out.